CBAM and Indian Steel: What the Carbon Levy Actually Costs and How to Respond

 The CBAM levy on Indian steel is not the result of bureaucratic discrimination.
 It is the direct financial consequence of a structural characteristic of India’s steel industry: most of India’s steel is produced via the blast furnace-basic oxygen furnace route using metallurgical coal, and that route generates substantially more CO₂ per tonne of finished steel than the routes that dominate production in countries with lower CBAM exposure.

 The 0.73 tCO₂ gap between India’s average BF-BOF intensity and the EU CBAM benchmark is the number that determines the financial exposure at the installation level.
-At a CBAM certificate price of €88 per tonne — approximately where EU ETS allowances were trading in January 2026 — that gap translates into a CBAM obligation of roughly €64 per tonne for typical Indian hot rolled coil and downstream products, before the free allocation adjustment that reduces this slightly in 2026 and 2027.
+At the confirmed Q1 2026 CBAM certificate price of €75.36 per tonne — the first officially published price, calculated as the quarterly average of EU ETS auction clearing prices — that gap translates into a CBAM obligation of approximately €55 per tonne for typical Indian hot rolled coil using verified actual emissions data.
+Without verified data, EU default values push this to approximately €254 per tonne, as confirmed by Fastmarkets analysis of Q1 actual prices.

 Two other figures from the Ministry of Steel deserve attention.
 The domestic steel sector accounts for 12% of India’s total greenhouse gas emissions.
 And India’s average emission intensity — including both BF-BOF and secondary production — is 2.55 tCO₂ per tonne of crude steel, which is 12% above the global average of approximately 1.9 tCO₂ per tonne according to official data cited by Steel Secretary Sandeep Poundrik.
 The discrepancy between the 2.55 sector average and the 2.1 typical BF-BOF installation figure reflects the contribution of secondary sector EAF and induction furnace production to the average, pulling the overall number slightly higher than BF-BOF alone.